 How to diagnose high prolactin

-If you get a high prolactin result, first consider if it could be temporarily or falsely elevated due to stress, exercise, or eating.
+If you get a high prolactin result, consider whether it could be temporarily or falsely elevated due to stress, exercise, or eating.
 To be accurate, prolactin should be tested under the following conditions:

 - early in the follicular phase of the menstrual cycle